Essay 9 After isolation: Approaching the Great Transition

-The great longing of all humanity is to participate in the life that follows after going through this transition.
+The great longing of all humanity is to participate in the life that follows after going through this transition into union.
 Meanwhile, in our ignorance, we fight this transition.
-Nevertheless, the longing always remains.
-Because the state of union is the natural state of all God’s creatures.
+Nevertheless, the longing always remains, because the state of union is the natural state of all God’s creatures.
 And in that state, there’s no loneliness anymore.

 In our present state, however, many of us still feel essentially alone.
-In this state of isolation, the best we can hope for is a feeling that others are in the same boat as we are.
-That others also feel utterly alone.
+In this state of isolation, the best we can hope for is a feeling that others are also feeling utterly alone.
 But that’s not at all what the new state really feels like.

 The state of union is the natural state of all God’s creatures.

 In the new state, we know deeply that all thoughts, all feelings, and all experiences already exist.
-And we are flowing along in those currents because of the conditions we ourselves have produced.
+And we are flowing along in those currents due to the conditions we ourselves have produced.
 Like radio waves, these forces are all around us, and within us.
 It’s up to us which ones we will tune into.